Rajil101/API-Development/README.md

 •POST,

-•DELETE with exception handleing .Uses different REST Client platform such as "POSTMAN" where I build,test and modify the api.
+•DELETE with exception handleing.

+•Uses different REST Client platform such as "POSTMAN" where I build,test and modify the api.

+•Created with Express,NodeJs framework.

+•Mongoose,Mongodb atlas for Database.

+•

 •You can also create and learn with these examples

-•These was created while shapeai bootcamp.
+*These was created while shapeai bootcamp.